brian-carroll/elm_c_wasm/NOTES.md

 For the cases where Elm actually throws exceptions, can I even do that?
 What happens if I divide by zero?
 Nuthin'

+Unit tests probably cover a lot of it though.

 Build system